BLOG

 If you dispose of your staking rewards in the future, your gains will be subject to capital gains tax.

-However, it’s important to note that you aren’t technically taxed on the same profits twice.
+You may be required to pay income tax on your crypto upon receipt and capital gains tax upon disposal.
+However, it’s important to note that you won’t be taxed on the same profits twice.

 When you dispose of cryptocurrency, you will incur a capital gain or loss based on how the price of your staking rewards has changed since you originally received them.
-To determine cost basis, you should look at the fair market value of your staking rewards at the time of receipt.
+Technically, you won’t pay capital gains tax on the same income.

 Staking SOL taxes example